roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 Notice that JQuery is being included in this project as fomantic UI depends on it.
 If you prefer, you can also include the jquery and fomantic / semantic ui css and js files locally and link to them there.

+If you wish to use this without jQuery, only include lines 2 and 4 above.
+This will use then solely the css part of Fomantic UI, together with some functionality coded in Svelte.
+Note however, that most of the fomantic UI modules will not work, nor will anything that depends on jQuery (such as sorted tables).

 3. You can test the app using `yarn run dev` or build it using `yarn run build`.

 ## Usage